-Machinists can transform blocks of metal into intricate parts, such as gears or pistons.
+Machinists can transform blocks of metal into intricate parts.
 They set up and operate machine tools such as lathes, milling machines, CNC machining centers, and CNC turning centers.

 In this apprenticeship, you will get hands-on training with a highly skilled journeyman who will be your mentor.
 You will also take classes at NWTC to learn safety, theory, processes, and concepts of the machining trade.

 - 4 years

 What are the requirements?

 Your training and instruction will cover the theory and skills needed to operate all the basic machinery found in a well-equipped machine shop: